quasarframework/tauri/.changes/prevent-window-overflow.md

 "@tauri-apps/api": "patch:feat"
 ---

-Add an option `prevent_overflow` for preventing the window frin overflowing the monitor on creation
+Add an option `prevent_overflow` for preventing the window from overflowing the monitor on creation